Stop Violence

 Stop Violence is a 2002 Indian Malayalam-language action film directed by A. K. Sajan.
-The film stars Prithviraj Sukumaran, Vijayaraghavan, and Chandra Lakshman.
-Stop Violence was the 2nd-released film of Prithviraj, though made after Nandanam, which was released two months after its release.
+The film stars Prithviraj Sukumaran, Vijayaraghavan, and Chandra Lakshman, in her debut.
+Stop Violence was the second released film of Prithviraj, though made after Nandanam, which was released two months after its release.
 The movie performed well at the box office, largely drawing youth audience to the theatre.
 The movie is considered as Prithviraj's notable performance in his early movies.
 The sequel to the film, Asuravithu, starring Asif Ali, was released on 6 January 2012.